Becoming an SQP

 Some employers manage the payment of the annual fee on your behalf - but do check with your employer to make sure that this is the case, as it’s your responsibility to ensure the fee is paid to AMTRA.

-You must act in accordance with the Veterinary Medicines Regulations and the Code of Practice issued under them by the Secretary of State.
-If the Code changes, AMTRA will provide an updated copy to all SQPs.
+You must act in a professional manner including acting in accordance with the Veterinary Medicines Regulations and the Code of Practice issued under them by the Secretary of State.
+If the Code changes in a way which changes the obligations of SQPs, AMTRA will provide an updated copy to all SQPs.

 You must keep yourself up to date, including undertaking at least the minimum prescribed amount of Continuous Professional Development.